lammps/lammps/doc/src/compute_fabric.rst

 Description
 """""""""""

-Define a computation that calculates various fabric tensors for pairwise interactions :ref:`(Ouadfel) <Ouadfel>`.
-The *type* and *radius* settings are used to select whether the compute will be used used with regular interactions with cutoffs determined by atom types or with granular interactions with interaction lengths determined by particle radii, respectively.
+Define a computate that calculates various fabric tensors for pairwise interactions :ref:`(Ouadfel) <Ouadfel>`.
+The *type* and *radius* settings are used to select whether interactions cutoffs are determined by atom types or by the sum of atomic radii (atom style sphere), respectively.

-Four fabric tensors can be computed: a contact, branch, normal force, or tangential force tensor.
+Four fabric tensors are available: the contact, branch, normal force, or tangential force tensor.
 The contact tensor is calculated as

 .. math::